Hinterland (2021 film)

+Hinterland is a 2021 Austrian-Luxembourgish crime thriller film directed by Stefan Ruzowitzky and starring Murathan Muslu and Liv Lisa Fries.

+Synopsis

-Hinterland is a 2021 Austrian-Luxembourgish crime thriller film directed by Stefan Ruzowitzky.
-Starring Murathan Muslu and Liv Lisa Fries, the film is set in Vienna in 1920, after the fall of the Austro-Hungarian Empire.
-Former detective Peter Perg (Murathan Muslu) returns home after at the end of World War I, having spent years as a prisoner of war.
-After a series of killings of other POWs, he joins forces with forensic doctor Theresa Körner (Liv Lisa Fries) to solve the crimes.
+The film is set in Vienna in 1920, after the fall of the Austro-Hungarian Empire.
+Former detective Peter Perg returns home after the end of World War I, having spent years as a prisoner of war.
+After a series of killings of other POWs, he joins forces with forensic doctor Theresa Körner to solve the crimes.

-The film premiered at the 74th Locarno Film Festival on 6 August 2021 and won Prix du public UBS Award.
-Its German premiere is set for 7 October 2021.